WebView

 disabled: bool = False

-by default - control and all
+Every control has disabled property which is False by default - control and all

 its children are enabled.

-propagated down to all children recursively.
+The value of this property will be propagated down to all children controls recursively.

-For example, if you have a form with multiple entry controls you can disable them all together by disabling container:
+/// details | Example type: example For example, if you have a form with multiple entry controls you can disable them all together by disabling container:

 expand